HaoWang95/selftaught-note/React/react-hooks.md

 ### **Suspense**
 Components built to work with **Suspense** can now *suspend* if they are not ready to return their UI.

+### **useRef**
+The useRef hook can be used to directly access DOM nodes, as well as persiste a mutable value across rerenders of a component.
+We could use useRef to obtain the underlying DOM nodes to perform DOM operations imperatively.